Shallow Water Bathymetry Mapping Using Sentinel-2 and Machine Learning in Raja Ampat Coastal Waters

 Keywords:

-Satellite-Derived Bathymetry (SDB), sentinel-2 imagery, random forest machine learning, shallow water bathymetry, Raja Ampat waters
+satellite-derived bathymetry, sentinel-2 imagery, random fores, shallow water bathymetry, raja ampat waters

 Abstract